Skip to main content

 Learning Objectives:

-• Distinguish the aspects of your organization which are most attractive to top candidates
+• Recognize the aspects of your organization that are most attractive to top candidates.

-• Identify strategies and practical tips on how to retain your top talent
+• Recall strategies and practical tips on how to retain your top talent.

 11:45 AM – 12:30 PM EDT